ml-explore/mlx-examples/README.md

 We are grateful for all of [our contributors](ACKNOWLEDGMENTS.md#Individual-Contributors).
-If you contribute to MLX and wish to be acknowledged, please add your name to to the list in your pull request.
+If you contribute to MLX Examples and wish to be acknowledged, please add your name to to the list in your pull request.

 ## Citing MLX Examples

 The MLX software suite was initially developed with equal contribution by Awni Hannun, Jagrit Digani, Angelos Katharopoulos, and Ronan Collobert.
-If you find MLX useful in your research and wish to cite it, please use the following BibTex entry:
+If you find MLX Examples useful in your research and wish to cite it, please use the following BibTex entry:

 ```